-Authorised insurance undertakings are required to also report on the minimum capital requirement (MCR) which is required to be matched at all times by own funds.
+Supervised Groups and Authorised insurance undertakings are required to also report on the minimum capital requirement (MCR) which is required to be matched at all times by own funds.
 This regulation allows exception for cells incorporated within a PCC as this is covered by the PCC as a whole.

+For the Group as on 31 December 2018, in view that the MCR calculation under the standard formula results in being less than the AMCR, the absolute floor applies to the Atlas Group at €3,700 thousand.
 The PCC's MCR calculation results in a requirement of €4.75 million.
-The own funds reported for Solvency II comfortably exceed the above MCR requirements.
+In both cases the own funds reported for Solvency II comfortably exceed the above MCR requirements.